SteveSayantan/NodeJS-Basics/Networking-Theory/transport_layer.md

 ## 3-way Handshake

+TCP uses it.
 A connection between a client and a server is established using the following steps:

 -  Client sends a connection request to the server, which contains a Synchronization Flag (a value inside a header) and a sequence number (random number) .